Patrick Lynch (police officer)

-Personal Life
+Personal life

 Lynch was born in Bayside, Queens to an Irish Catholic family.
 He is the youngest of seven children.
 His father was a subway motorman for 30 years.
 He went to Monsignor Scanlan High School in the Bronx.

 Lynch is married to Kathleen Casey, and has two sons, Patrick and Kevin, both of whom are New York City police officers.

 Career

 Lynch worked for a short time as a New York City Subway conductor, but on January 4, 1984, he became a police officer with the New York City Police Department.
 He has been described as "New York City's Blue Bulldog" for being head of one of the largest police unions in the world, having served in this role since 1999 and winning reelection to a fifth term in 2015.

 As of 2023, Lynch makes $109,000 per year as a police officer.
 If he was promoted to detective or sergeant, he would have to resign from his union position.
 He is assigned to the 90th Precinct, which covers the Williamsburg neighborhoods of Brooklyn.
-He additionally pulls in a matching salary as the head of the union, doubling his annual income.
 Lynch was the subject of one Civilian Complaint Review Board complaint in July 1987 for inappropriate use of force; the Board later declared the complaint "unsubstantiated" due to their being unable to contact the plaintiff.